blues/app-accelerators/15-greenhouse-monitor/README.md

 ### Soil Moisture and Light Level

 The `soil_moisture` and `light_level` are scalar readings that correlate to the amount of moisture in the soil and the amount of light, with more moisture and more light resulting is higher values, and less moisture and less light resulting in lower values.
-We suggest you use the app in the greenhouse for a few days, and use the monitoring data send to `greenhouse.qo` to determine the normal ranges for these values.
+We suggest you use the app in the greenhouse for a few days, and t to `greenhouse.qo` to determine the normal ranges for these values.
 You can then set the environment variables `soil_moisture_normal_low` etc.. to reflect the expected normal range of values.

 ## Deploying to a Greenhouse